stevengharris/MarkupEditor/README.md

 ### Known Issues

 1. At this point, the MarkupEditor is really only useful on devices with a keyboard.
 On the iPad (and worse on the iPhone), the toolbar is too wide, and it isn't set up for scrolling or, better, for a different display for the format.
 I intend to work on the iPad usage but have not put any time into it.
 I am primarily focused on using it on the Mac.
-2. Caret occasionally goes missing.
-I think this problem has been fixed, but am not quite sure.
-3. Table editing
+2. Table editing
     * Table styling is hardcoded.
 I plan to provide options for putting borders around elements, header, etc.
     * Headers are currently colspanning the full table, but this needs to be adjustable.
-    * Tab (&#8677;) navigates forward in the table, but &#8679;&#8677; doesn't work properly.
-You can use &#8984;= as a hack to navigate back for now.
-4. Image editing
+3. Image editing
     * Selection is funky.
 Should show the image itself being selected but does not.
     * Scaling is clunky.
 I plan to replace the Stepper with an overlay with handles on the image.
     * Save and cancel should go away in favor of immediate preview and undo.
+    * The UI to deal with local images vs external image references is rough.
+4. Multi-element selections are a work in progress.
+For example, selecting multiple paragraphs and changing their style works, but undo/redo of the same does not.
+Operations performed for selections across lists and tables will result in unpredicatable behavior and attempts to undo may make things worse.
+5. Pasting of text with embedded HTML causes weird things to happen since the embedded HTML is not properly sanitized yet.

 ### Limitations

-1. Needs to support text justification.
-Initially I thought I could live without it, since it's not properly supported in Markdown.
-But, especially with tables, it is really a must-have.
+1. Probably needs to support text justification, but I may not do so.
 2. Preferences.
-I need to preference all the things.
+Some things are properly configurable via ToolbarPreferences, but this needs to be expanded.
-3. Menus are not done properly.
+3. Menus are incomplete, but the scaffolding is in place to be filled-out.

 ## Legacy and Acknowledgements